codepolitanlab/pusakacms/README.md

 # PusakaCMS

-## Warning, this project is deprecated and will be continued to another upcoming project!
+## Warning, this project is still in beta phase and not ready for production yet!

 Pusaka CMS is a file-based Content Management System built on top of CodeIgniter 3 Framework